 It’s a shame to let your webinar recording go to waste, especially when many webinar services nowadays offer an option to run automated ever-green events.

-First of all, send the recording to your registrants, since not all of them showed up, and you do not want to discount the no-shows: they can still become your customers, especially if you include CTA:
+First, send the recording to your registrants.
+Since not all of them showed up, and you do not want to discount the no-shows: they can still become your customers, especially if you include CTA:

-Include your presentation and a small blog post with webinar summary and colorful infographics.
+Include your presentation and a small blog post with a webinar summary and colorful infographics.

-Secondly, you may post the edited version of a recording on your website, social media channels, YouTube, etc. This way your webinar can continue generating leads and converting customers even after it’s aired.
-Just don’t forget to either update or remove it altogether when it loses its relevancy.
+Secondly, you may post the edited version of a recording on your website, social media channels, YouTube, etc. This way, your webinar can generate leads and convert customers even after it’s aired.
+Just don’t forget to update or remove it when it loses relevancy.